 The below formula is an example of a compound of different nervines discussed that should help address the disease pattern of fibromyalgia.
 However, there are many different kinds of fibromyalgia, therefore personalisation may well be necessary for a better result.
 There may be underlying digestive problems or poor diet that may be necessary to improve upon.
 Also, different types of constitution may respond better to certain herbs, for example, ashwagandha is a little more suited to vata type people (cold and dry).

 An elevation in mood, improvement in sleep, reduction in fatigue, and decrease in pain may be observed with this formula.
 It is best to allow 2 months to evaluate a formula’s efficiency.

 Nervine tonic and adaptogen compound

 Ashwagandha (1 part) (warming, drying)

 Kava kava (1 part) (warming, drying)

 Nature has provided many different solutions to help treat fibromyalgia and related conditions such as CFS.
-Perhaps the most important part of treating such a condition is the restoration of a normal sleep pattern, for this, skullcap and milky oats may help or kava kava.
-Mild adaptogens such as ashwagandha and reishi also have a central role with their gentle calming yet stimulating action upon the nervous system.
+Perhaps the most important part of treating such a condition is the restoration of a normal sleep pattern, for this, the gentle sedative tonics American skullcap and milky oats may help, or kava kava if a stronger nervine is required.
+Mild adaptogens such as ashwagandha and reishi also have a central role with their gentle calming yet activating action upon the nervous system.
 This article has given some nervine and adaptogenic herbs that could be used in the construction of a herbal formula for fibromyalgia.